-- Maintain a portfolio of 100-125 donor prospects, demonstrating frontline fundraising success by personally raising gifts in support of Elon's strategic fundraising priorities, focusing on donors with a capacity at six-, seven- and eight-figures. - Personally identify, qualify, cultivate, solicit, and steward a select portfolio of donors and prospects with added focus on pipeline development to meet an increasingly ambitious strategic direction of Elon University.
+- Maintain a portfolio of 40-50 principal gift prospects, demonstrating frontline fundraising success by personally raising gifts in support of Elon's strategic fundraising priorities, focusing on donors with a capacity at seven- and eight-figures. - Personally identify, qualify, cultivate, solicit, and steward a select portfolio of high-level donors and prospects with added focus on pipeline development to meet an increasingly ambitious strategic direction of Elon University.
 Identification of prospects includes a heightened focus on developing meaningful connections with high net worth prospects that include but are not limited to alumni, parents, friends, foundations, and organizations.